raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 # Architecture

+TODO: This section should probably deleted in favor of a nice diagram in the flow section.

 The DS consists of three distinct components: A fan-out service (FS), a queueing service (QS) and an authentication service (AS).